nchlswhttkr/website/content/resume.md

 **Monash University eSolutions** \
 Junior Software Developer _(Jan 2018 - Present)_

-Frontend Developer (React) and Engagement Lead for [MonPlan](https://monplan.apps.monash.edu/), which launched in October 2018 as Monash University's enterprise application for students to plan their studies and receive digital course advice.
+Frontend Developer (React/Redux) and Engagement Lead for [MonPlan](https://monplan.apps.monash.edu/), which launched in October 2018 as Monash University's enterprise application for students to plan their studies online and receive digital course advice.

 **Code Camp** \
 Teacher _(Jun 2017 - Dec 2017)_

-I helped young children in this holiday program learn the basics of coding to build their own games.
-As a teacher, I made sure that campers were understanding the logic of computers while also enjoying their time at camp.
+I helped young children learn the basics of coding to build their own games in this holiday program.
+As a teacher, I made sure that campers were understanding the logic of computers while having fun with games development.

 ---